rockholla/terraform-packer-workshop/intermediate-terraform/exercises/09/README.md

 As it would do everything we're doing with the file approach.
 It's helpful to see the alternatives though.

-Let's see what that looks like from a terraform apply perspective.
+Let's see what our alternative looks like from a terraform apply perspective.
 First, let's initialize our project.

 ```
 $ terraform init -backend-config=./backend.tfvars -backend-config=bucket=rockholla-di-[student-alias]